Track And Field Pole Vault

 There is evidence that dates pole vaulting back to the 16th century, at least.
 There is some evidence that the Ancient Greeks practiced this sport as well.
 Pole vaulting as we know it today began in Germany in the 1850s.
-Vaulters used to use bamboo poles, which was recorded in 1857.
+Vaulters used bamboo poles, which was recorded in 1857.
 The poles have progressed to what is most commonly used now, carbon fiber.

 Tom Ray, a pole vaulter in the late 1800s, used a method where he would climb up his pole when it was completely upright.
 That technique would later become outlawed, and it became illegal to change your hand position after take-off.

 The objective of a pole competitor is simple: to take advantage of the straightening motion of a bent pole to successfully catapult himself over the greatest height possible.
 In competitions, the height that the competitor must clear for each round is marked off by a 4.5m-long horizontal crossbar, and a successful vault is defined as one in which the crossbar remains intact throughout the entire attempt, from the moment the athlete's time is called to the moment he leaves the landing pit.